SanicTK2/iidxguide/docs/c_scoring.md

 ### All time records

-To put things in to perspective, for AC scores, as of November 2021:
+To put things in to perspective, for AC scores, as of January 2022:

-* All SP top scores are in MAX- range, except Mare Nectaris which is in the AAA+ range.
+* All SP top scores are in MAX- range.
 Two songs (Mosaic and GRID KNIGHT L) have been MAX'd.
 * All DP top scores have AAA or above, except Mare Nectaris.

 ## DJ POINT